 - Links to additional videos teaching you all the skills you’ll need to complete the project.

 - Links to additional patterns (free ones!) for finished projects you can make using your emu/ostrich pattern.

 The block finishes at 10" square.

 I designed this pattern to teach appliqué – so it’s great for beginners, and a fun and relaxing project for more experienced stitchers.
-If you can use your sewing machine, you have the skills you need to make this cute applique emu.
+If you can use your sewing machine, you have the skills you need to make this cute applique emu/ostrich.

 I used appliqué with fusible adhesive and Quilt As You Go to make a super easy quilt - all done on the machine.
 The pattern also includes links to videos teaching needle turn appliqué and machine appliqué with freezer paper, in case you prefer those methods.

 In the photos you'll see adorable emus made in lots of different colors - including a few cuties made by members of the Funny Faces Quilt Block of the Month Club!

 What You Need+-